RMCodesGH/REM-Codes/README.md

 # Hi.
 I'm REM.

-SUB TO THE GADGETSMITH!!!

 I am a programmer.
-I program primarily in Java, Python, and C#.
+I program primarily in Java, Python, Kotlin, and C#.

 I have been programming since I was 7.